vccvisualization/vccvisualization.github.io/_people/reyramirez.md

 ---
 ### Research Interests

+Julio is passionate about GPGPU programming, with a focus on computer graphics, scientific visualization, and computational imaging.

 ### Education Profile
-- M.Sc. in Computer Science, KAUST, 2022.
+- M.Sc. in Computer Science, King Abdullah University of Science and Technology (KAUST), 2022.
+- B.Sc. in Electronics Engineering, National University of Colombia (UNAL), 2018.

 ### KAUST Affiliations
-- ​Visual Computing Center (VCC)
+- Visual Computing Center (VCC)
 - Computer, Electrical and Mathematical Sciences & Engineering (CEMSE)